madcitymultimedia/wpseo-news/README.md

 Changelog
 =========
 ### 7.0: March 6th, 2018
-* Requires Yoast SEO 7.0 to be installed.
+* Requires Yoast SEO 7.0 or higher to be installed.
 * Move each sitemap class to its own file instead of having multiple classes in one single file.

 ### 6.3: February 13th, 2018